SAEON/national-climate-change-response-database/README.md

 npm --prefix src/client install
 ```

-## Setup SQL Server
+## SQL Server setup
-The easiest way to quickly setup a SQL Server instance is via [Docker Engine](https://docs.docker.com/engine/) and using a Developer/Express license.
+The easiest way to quickly set up a SQL Server instance is via [Docker Engine](https://docs.docker.com/engine/) and using a Developer/Express license.
 It is also necessary to install [SQL Server Management Studio](https://learn.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms) (SSMS) to configure the database server and database.

 ```sh
 # Create a Docker network